 Average Review Scores

 Along with BBB reviews, we weigh additional review site scores to get a clearer picture of customer experiences.
 We average scores from at least three review sites, such as Best Company, Google Reviews, Trustpilot, and Yelp.
 These scores are calculated on a five-star rating scale and awarded points based on their final average.
-Companies with average scores of 4.5 stars or higher receive more points and gradually scale downs, with 1.5 stars or lower receiving the lowest score.
+Companies with average scores of 4.5 stars or higher receive more points and gradually scale down, with 1.5 stars or lower receiving the lowest score.

 Active Lawsuit